-Wake up early with plans to buy some groceries for the 14 hour journey, after selecting all the food and waiting in line we discovered the credit card was missing, Shit.
+Wake up early with plans to buy some groceries for the 14 hour journey, after selecting all the food and waiting in line we discovered my credit card was missing, Shit.
 Shit.
 Shit.
-I didn’t even wanna think what dodgy stuff some Ukranian dude was putting on that card as we spoke.
-This was a nightmare, from experience I’m well aware that changing a card can be tough when you’re overseas so it was panic time!
+I didn’t even wanna think what dodgy stuff some Ukrainian dude was putting on that card as we spoke.
+Not to mention it’s gonna make traveling a lot trickier with one card down.

-Ok, so time is running late, it’s 8.17 now, we have 20 minutes before the train leaves so we have to dart to the ticket kiosk and try to find the credit card, hopefully we left it there?
+Anyway, time is running late, it’s 8.17 now, we have 20 minutes before the train leaves so we have to dart to the ticket kiosk and try to find the credit card, hopefully we left it there?
 Then sprint to platform 3 to get the train before it leaves without us.
+Fool proof.

 8.26.
-At the kiosk, 11 minutes until departure, 2 old hags are there being as much help as a chocolate teapot.
+11 minutes until departure.
+At the kiosk, the 2 old hags are there being as much help as a chocolate teapot.
 “Not our problem, your problem” with an ugly smirk.
 However, after me reaching over the counter and pointing around, we did get the credit card back.
 Huge relief.
-Ok, check the tickets, find where the right platform is.
+Ok, check the tickets, then find where the right platform is.
+We can do this!!
 Hold on, where the f*ck are the tickets?!

-During the stress of losing the credit card, and running to the kiosks I lost the bloody tickets.
+During the stress of losing the credit card, and running to the kiosks I had managed to lose our bloody tickets.
 So we run back to hag A and hag B, still being bitches, shrugging their shoulders with utter disregard for our plight.
 “No ticket, no go” Great, thanks love.
-I wanted to throw my McDonalds OJ in her face, but I withheld.
+I wanted to throw my McFlurry in her face, but I withheld.
 Well played Johnny boy, pat on the back.
 Still though, where are our tickets?!

-Anyways, so it’s not 8.34, 3 minutes until the bloody train leaves, we ran to the carriage we were due in, handed over a credit card receipt, made up a frantic lie about getting robbed (we had to try something) but we’re told in no uncertain terms that no ticket meant no entry and, for all intents and purposes, to f*ck off.
-Pleasant guy.
+8.34, 3 minutes until the train leaves.
+We ran to the carriage our original ticket was for, handed over a credit card receipt, made up a frantic lie about getting robbed (we had to try something) but we’re told in no uncertain terms that no ticket meant no entry and, for all intents and purposes, to f*ck off.
+Pleasant people these Ukrainian rail staff.

 Finally a break though.
 A super friendly Ukrainian guy (they do exist) heard the melee and popped his head out, asked us what was wrong.
 I told him we had been robbed and we needed to go to Moldova, we were flying from there/meeting friends/had a conference/insert generic urgent lie.
 He gave me a wink and told me to try carriage 7.
-And off I went.
+And off we went.

 8.36, one minute until we leave.
 The conductor of carriage 7 listens to my sob story, and although he was friendly, he told me no ticket meant no ride.
 Wtf am I gonna do?!
 Ok, soft hand on his shoulder, I’m sure we can ‘work this out quietly’ I said to him as I get out my wallet.
-Ok, go to the last cabin and come back in 5 minutes.
+Ok, go to the last cabin and hide while we depart, come back in 5 minutes.